 Q4.
 Do we have 2 components in GST and IGST?
 Where can we claim both the components?

-For this you need to refer to the rules relating to “Place of Supply” of goods and services.
+For this, you need to refer to the rules relating to the “Place of Supply” of goods and services.
 Ideally, your supplier in Delhi will charge you IGST on the goods he is selling to you.
 You will charge IGST on your sales to your client in Chennai.

 Q6.
-What is the rule for set-off of IGST and SGST?
+What is the rule for the set-off of IGST and SGST?

 Q7.
-Can you highlight rule for composite scheme?
+Can you highlight the rule for the composite scheme?

 Q8.
-How builder lobby gets taxed under GST?
+How the builder lobby gets taxed under GST?